-The pupils' IEPs are reviewed regularly during the year with comments being received from the pupil, subject teachers, the Head of Learning Support and the pupil's parents.
-Some students on the SEND and Access Arrangements Register do not have an IEP if the need is not educational as such (eg medical, physical, emotional, social & communication or sensory needs).
+An IEP/PP will be reviewed termly in years 7-10 and year 12 and in the autumn term for Year 11 and L6th with comments being received from the pupil, subject teachers, the Head of Learning Support and the pupil's parents.
+Some students on the SEND and Access Arrangements Register do not have an IEP/PP if the need is not educational as such (eg medical, physical, emotional, social & communication or sensory needs).